ByersPlusPlus/ByersPlusPlus/README.md

 As of now, there is no way to determine if the bot is working fine other than checking the logs of the containers (those will be displayed if you ran `docker-compose up` or if you run `docker-compose logs -f` after running `docker-compose up -d`).

-**IMPORTANT:** The bot in its current state cannot run for longer t han about 3 hours (and some minutes) due to the YouTube API quota limit (which is at 10000 units per day) unless you apply for an extension at Google!
+**IMPORTANT:** The bot in its current state cannot run for longer than about 3 hours (and some minutes) due to the YouTube API quota limit (which is at 10000 units per day) unless you apply for an extension at Google!

 ## Contributing